christellevs/vite-mesh-ioc/README.md

 Create a `utils` directory in `src`:

+Inside the `utils` directory create a `provide.ts` file.

-This is used to help with MeshIoc
+This is used to help with Mesh IoC

 ``` ts
 import { ServiceConstructor } from 'mesh-ioc';